open-dollar/od-docs/docs/get-started/intro.md

 Learn more in the [OAuth](/oauth) section.

-## Using the API to move tokens
+## Using the API to Move Tokens

-With a user's Access Token, you can see info about their account, and make certain transactions they've authorized.
+With a user's Access Token, you can see info about their account and make certain transactions they've authorized.

 To start using the API immediately, copy your own Access Token from your developer account.